arnob32/dmsa-sose26-backDoor/README.md

  # Dortmund University Of Applied Science
- #  Course :  Software Intensive Solutions,2026
+ #  Course :  Design and Modelling of complex Software Architecture (SOSE26)